conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 {% endhighlight %}

-[OPENCV_EXTRA_MODULES_PATH](https://github.com/opencv/opencv_contrib) is CMake variable to specify additional OpenCV modules to be built, and we pass path to the contrib in this case.
+[OPENCV_EXTRA_MODULES_PATH](https://github.com/opencv/opencv_contrib) is a CMake variable to specify additional OpenCV modules to be built, and we pass the path to the contrib in this case.

 ### System Requirements

-Sometimes recipe may need to depend on libraries provided by system package manager, such as [apt](https://packages.qa.debian.org/a/apt.html), [yum](http://yum.baseurl.org/) or [pacman](https://www.archlinux.org/pacman/), instead of libraries provided by conan.
+Sometimes recipe may need to depend on libraries provided by the system package manager, such as [apt](https://packages.qa.debian.org/a/apt.html), [yum](http://yum.baseurl.org/) or [pacman](https://www.archlinux.org/pacman/), instead of libraries provided by Conan.
 It's usually needed for some low-level things, like [VDPAU](https://www.freedesktop.org/wiki/Software/VDPAU/) or [VAAPI](https://freedesktop.org/wiki/Software/vaapi/), but in case of OpenCV, it may depend on [GTK](https://www.gtk.org/).

-Unfortunately, System Requirement are something extremely hard to maintain, so our recommendation is to avoid them, if possible.
+Unfortunately, System Requirements are something extremely hard to maintain, so our recommendation is to avoid them, if possible.
 System Requirements have the following limitations, which makes them hard to scale:

 * Recipe has to use its own branch for each package manager, e.g. *yum* and *apt* will have different names for same libraries/packages (*gtk2-devel* vs *libgtk2.0-dev*)
 * Sometimes package names differ for various Linux distributions, even if they use the same package manager (e.g. [Fedora](https://getfedora.org/) and [CentOS](https://www.centos.org/) both use *yum*, but have different package name for [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/))
-* Package names may differ even for minor versions for the same Linux distro! (e.g. [Ubuntu 16.04](http://releases.ubuntu.com/16.04/) vs [Ubunutu 12.04](http://releases.ubuntu.com/12.04/))
+* Package names may differ even for minor versions for the same Linux distro! (e.g. [Ubuntu 16.04](http://releases.ubuntu.com/16.04/) vs [Ubuntu 12.04](http://releases.ubuntu.com/12.04/))
 * Names of architectures for packages also differ, e.g. *yum* uses *i686* and *x86_64* suffixes, while *apt* uses *i386* and *amd64*

 For instance, we're currently using the following code in order to just specify GTK dependency: